MichaelCurrin/docsify-js-tutorial/docs/README.md

 You can change the background image for your cover page.

-If you don't set a cover background, you'll just get a randomy one on every refresh.
-It might be a solid color or a gradient.
+If you do not set a cover background, you'll just get a **random** one on every page load - it might be a solid color or a gradient.

 The _Docsify_ site explains how to set a background image or color [here](https://docsify.js.org/#/cover?id=custom-background).

-Your background image code should come at the _bottom_ of your cover file's code._Docsify_ looks for an image there then uses CSS to place the image behind the content and give it faded grey look.
+Your background image code should come at the **end** of your coverpage file.
+As _Docsify_ looks for an image there then uses CSS to place the image behind the content and give it a faded grey look.

 See code examples below for adding a custom background image: